AleGit/FLEA/README.md

 ```

 - Download and unpack package [TPTP-v6.4.0.tgz](http://www.cs.miami.edu/~tptp/) (or newer).
-In your home directory create a symbolic to the unpacked `TPTP-v6.4.0` directory and check:
+Create a symbolic link to the unpacked `TPTP-v6.4.0` directory
+in your home directory, and check:
 ```
 ls ~/TPTP
 Axioms		Documents	Generators	Problems	README		Scripts		TPTP2X